Club History

 2007

-The competition was too tough and the adventure in the Premier League ended, finishing at the base of the league and earning relegation to Division 1.
+The competition was too tough and the adventure in the Premier League ended, finishing at the base of the league and suffering relegation back to Division 1.

 2008